redbox-mint/peppermint-portal/README.md

 ## Developing

+### Pre-requisites
+- Node 10.16.0 or greater installation.
+We recommend using [nvm](https://github.com/nvm-sh/nvm) to manage your Node installations.

 ### Quick set up
 - Run as "Quick set up" above, but instead of using the `dev_build` branch, use the branch you want to develop against.
 - Then on the repo directory, run `npm run-script build_dev_watch`